High-tech Agriculture Company with bioenergy plant: PROTECTED FROM AFRICAN SWINE FEVER (ASF)

 Chicken farm is fully equipped with the state-of-the-art agreement and has a capacity of 175.000 broilers in one cycle, 6 cycles per year, which is approximately 2.500.000 kg of broilers per year.

 Bioenergy plant is the segment of our farm of which we are extremely proud.
+As it will be described in all detail .
 The capacity of the production of biological plant, which has been put in operation, is

 1 MW/h*24h*365 days per year, which equals 8.760.000 KW/h x 0,175 €/KW = 1.511.000 €.
 Electricity purchase agreement is signed with EPS for period of 12 years.